flowsynx/docs/README.md

 # Website
-Website for the FlowSync project
+Website for the FlowSynx project